Boundary condition and reflection anomaly in $2+1$ dimensions: A 4d anomaly detected by the 3d reflection anomaly

 \section{A 4d anomaly detected by the 3d reflection anomaly}

-It is known that the classification of the anomaly of the $\mathbb Z_4$ symmetry whose element $2\in\mathbb Z_4$ coincides with $(-1)^F$ is the same as the classification of the 3d reflection anomaly \cite{Tachikawa2019}, i.e., $\mathbb Z_{16}$.
-We can see an explicit relation between these 4d and 3d anomalies using a boundary condition changing at a plane similarly to the previous 3d setup, where we relate the 3d anomaly and the 2d anomaly.
-Unlike the case of the monopole background, this method can detect the full 4d anomaly.
-The relation between the 4d anomaly of $U(1)\times\mathbb Z_2$ and the 3d anomaly of $U(1)\times R$ is obtained from this relation.
+The classifications of the anomalies of $U(1)\times\mathbb Z_2$ in $3+1$ dimensions and $U(1)\times R$ in $2+1$ dimensions are the same.
+This coincidence can be explained by the Smith homomorphism, which gives a one-to-one correspondence between corresponding bordism groups \cite{Bahri1987}.
+In this section, we see an explicit relation between these $3+1$d and $2+1$d anomalies using a boundary condition changing at a line similarly to the previous $2+1$d setup, where we relate the $2+1$d anomaly and the $1+1$d anomaly.
+Unlike the case of the monopole background, this method can detect the full $3+1$d anomaly.